EGI-Federation/eosc-data-transfer/CONTRIBUTING.md

 If you wish to discuss anything related to the project, please open an issue or start a topic on the [EGI Community Forum](https://community.egi.eu).
-The maintainers will sometimes move issues off of GitHub to the community forum if it is thought that longer, more open-ended discussion would be beneficial, including a wider community scope.
+The maintainers will sometimes move issues off of Github to the community forum if it is thought that longer, more open-ended discussion would be beneficial, including a wider community scope.